-Many assume that the sale of their business will provide enough to keep them comfortable.
+Another very likely scenario involves using the proceeds from the sale of your business for retirement income.
+Many assume that the sale will provide enough to keep them comfortable.
 But, some find out when it's time to sell that the business isn't worth enough to sustain their income needs.
 In order to know where you stand, you need to consider the potential sale price of your business.
 Then, you can plan accordingly.
-Our Business Owner Retirement Analysis can pull all of these factors together to help you evaluate your current plans and financial position.
-Request your free analysis today.